 DAN SCHECHTER / SCIENCE PHOTO LIBRARY DAN SCHECHTER / SCIENCE PHOTO LIBRARY

 Meteor.
-Optical image of a Leonid meteor (centre) and star trails.
+Optical image of a Leonid meteor (lower centre) and star trails (curved tracks).
 Meteors, or shooting stars, are tiny particles of dust which enter the Earth's atmosphere with speeds of 35-95 kilometres per second.
 Air resistance heats the particles, making them visible as streaks of light.
-Leonid meteor showers occur annually for about 2 days around 17 November when the Earth crosses the path of debris produced by the Tempel-Tuttle 1886 I comet.
-Every 33 years, the Leonid shower rises from its normal rate of around 15 meteors per hour to tens of thousands, as Earth passes through denser regions of debris.
-This meteor was part of the 1998 shower, before the predicted peak in 1999.
+Star trails are produced on long-exposure photographs by the apparent motion of the stars caused by the Earth's rotation.
+The Leonid meteor shower occurs annually for about 2 days around 17th November when the Earth crosses the path of debris produced by the Tempel-Tuttle 1886 I comet.

 Model release not required.
 Property release not required.